Ph.D. Research Programme in the Arts and the Humanities

 Margaret Wertheim, Institute For Figuring, Los Angeles

-Embedded in the quality of the educational work achieved by the Planetary Collegium, Plymouth University, and the objective to promote knowledge of and deep engagement with all aspects of the arts, society and culture, the programme attracts scholars from different fields of cultural practice:
+This programme is committed to the quality of the educational work achieved by the Planetary Collegium, Plymouth University.
+Striving to promote knowledge of and deep engagement with all aspects of the arts, society and culture, the programme attracts scholars from different fields of cultural practice:

 • Curators, art educators, artists, scientists, cultural activists, cultural intermediaries, change agents, designers, and policy-makers in an international context.